Pscale 360 - Help File

 The prevailing thoughts have been that we were NOT going to rewrite Pscale for 2014 and forward Operating Systems.
 However, in the the words of LaRoy Edwards "Sometimes we do things just because we can".
 To that end, we have, in fact, rewritten Pscale for today, and future Operating Systems,

-Unfortunately, we have had to pay $1200.00 in Graphics Library License fees in order to be able to distribute Pscale 360 to everyone in the manner that is most functional all around, so we hope you will continue with your support for this new version.
+Unfortunately, we had to pay $1200.00 in Graphics Library License fees in order to be able to distribute Pscale 360 to everyone in a distribution that does not require an internet connection to run the program once installed.
+So, we hope you will continue with your support for this new version.

 The author, Tremaine Parsons, and Sierra Software Services, has taken due care in the preparation of this document and the associated programs.
 In no event will Tremaine Parsons, or Sierra Software Services, be liable for damages of any kind, incidental or consequential, in regard to or arising out of the use, performance, or form of this material presented herein and in the programs accompanying this document.
 No representation is made regarding the suitability of this product for any particular purpose.